Housing poverty in Bulgaria

 As a result, more and more homes need major repairs while many homeowners cannot afford even basic maintenance of their flats

-Maintenance of dilapidated buildings has become a severe challenge for the homeowners, as the structures are rapidly deteriorating.
+Maintenance of these buildings has become a severe challenge for the homeowners as the structures are rapidly deteriorating.

 We use cookies to improve your web experience.
 By continuing to use the site, you agree to the use of cookies. more information